Your Product Analysis:

 + -

-Sonora Herbicide (formerly named Clopyralid 3), manufactured by Alligare, is a effective post-emergent herbicide that controls difficult broadleaf weeds and brush to clear various terrains in a couple of days after application.
+Sonora Herbicide (formerly named Clopyralid 3), manufactured by Alligare, is an effective post-emergent herbicide that controls difficult broadleaf weeds and brushes to clear various terrains in a couple of days after application.

-This effective emulsifiable concentrate contains the powerful active ingredient clopyralid 40.9%, to get rid of many noxious and invasive weeds and woody plants such as mesquite in rangelands, conifer sites, and more.
+This effective emulsifiable concentrate contains the powerful active ingredient clopyralid 40.9%, which is used to get rid of many noxious and invasive weeds and woody plants, such as mesquite, in rangelands, conifer sites, and more.

 Sonora Herbicide is compatible with surfactants and adjuvants to boost control.
 It offers excellent and dependable control of emerged weeds like knapweeds before and after planting in forest sites or other terrains.